Frank Bush: Miami Dolphins

 On January 19, 2017, Bush was hired as assistant head coach and linebackers coach of the Miami Dolphins, after Matt Burke was promoted to defensive coordinator a week before as the replacement for Vance Joseph, who left to become head coach of the Denver Broncos.

 New York Jets

 On February 8, 2019 The New York Jets hired Bush as their inside linebackers coach.
 Following a loss to the Las Vegas Raiders in the final seconds of their Week 13 matchup, defensive coordinator Gregg Williams was fired with Bush taking his place.

 Atlanta Falcons

 On January 22, 2021, the Atlanta Falcons hired Bush to be their linebackers coach.
 He held the position for three seasons, but was not retained following the end of the 2023 season and the hiring of Raheem Morris as the Falcons' new head coach.

 Tennessee Titans (second stint)

 On February 13, 2024, Bush was hired by the Tennessee Titans as their linebackers coach under new head coach Brian Callahan.

+New York Giants

+On February 13, 2026, the New York Giants hired Bush as their inside linebackers coach under head coach John Harbaugh.